 When I'm putting my container together, I get my plants in my shopping cart to see if they play well together.
 I love how the purple grass is complemented by the pink Superbells (calibrachoa) and pink trailing antique rose, while the fluffy Diamond Frost (Euphorbia) plays counterpoint to the spikes of the grass in the planter below.

 In this case, the ‘Spillers', Superbells and Antique Rose, also act as fillers.

 Euphorbia (Diamond Frost)

 Polygonatum (Solomon's Seal)

 Zephyranthes (Rain Lillies)

-In this almost monochromatic pot, two different coleus (Colorblaze Keystone and Colorblaze Maroon) vie for the thriller' position, while the Lantana does a great job as filler and spiller.
+In this almost monochromatic pot, two different coleus (Colorblaze Keystone and Colorblaze Maroon) vie for the thriller' plant position, while the Lantana does a great job as filler plant and spiller plant.

-The ‘Spiller‘ is the plant that will tumble out of the pot, softening the edges.
+The ‘Spiller Plant‘ is the plant that will tumble out of the pot, softening the edges.
 Look for a plant that will tie the 2-3 other plants together, complimenting or contrasting as need be.
-Some good Spillers are:

 Sweet Potato Plant